Skip to main content

 missing-module-attribute

-Accessing an attribute that does not exist on a module.
+Arises when attempting to import a name that does not exist from a module.

 no-access